wunewww/clash-docker/README.md

 # clash-docker

 Running Clash for Docker with configuration tools.
-Convert [Loyalsoldier/clash-rules](https://github.com/Loyalsoldier/clash-rules) to clash (GPL version) conpatible.
+Convert [Loyalsoldier/clash-rules](https://github.com/Loyalsoldier/clash-rules) to clash (GPL version) compatible.

 **The configuration script is seriously primitive for now.** For my own usage habits, this could only accepts trojan links from subscription.
 It will set all the proxies in to a single proxy group with method `url-test`.
 The config.yaml shall be reconfigured